jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 Unfortunately, this means that I find myself unavoidably associated with other critics of the FATML community, many of whom have used stupid arguments like "science is apolitical" and "ensuring social good is not my responsibility".
 Therefore, I want to state in no uncertain terms: I wholeheartedly reject these perspectives.
 It is the responsibility of every researcher to ensure that their impact on the world is positive and prosocial.
-I have a deep respect for the goals of the FATML community, and that most members are aligned in their pursuit of those goals.
+I have a deep respect for the goals of the FATML community, and believe that most members are aligned in their pursuit of those goals.
-Although they mean well, I believe that they have made a mistake, one that threatens to significantly set back progress towards those goals.
+Although they mean well, they have made a mistake, one that threatens to significantly set back progress towards those goals.
 This blog post is my attempt to remedy that mistake; all criticism should be understood as purely academic.
 I am engaging in good faith, and would love to have further good-faith discussions of these issues with anyone who disagrees with the ideas I have put forth here.